Niger’s junta invites Mali and Burkina Faso to aid its defense, asks the French ambassador to leave

 Touray acknowledged Friday that those sanctions have resulted in “serious socio-economic crises” in Niger, but said the sanctions were “for the interest of the people of Niger.”

-Associated Press journalist Baba Ahmed in Bamako, Mali contributed to this report.
+Associated Press journalist Baba Ahmed in Bamako, Mali, and Elaine Ganley in Paris, France contributed to this report.

 Credit: AP